-The camp has completed required BSA reports in a timely manner.
+The camp has completed required Scouting America reports in a timely manner.
 Required reports include:

-- A. National BSA incident and near miss reports in the form and within the times required by BSA Incident Reporting at the following URL: www.scouting.org/health-and-safety/incident-report/ - B. Camping Attendance Report.
+- A. National incident and near miss reports in the form and within the times required by Incident Reporting at the following URL: www.scouting.org/health-and-safety/incident-report/ - B. Camping Attendance Report.

 - A. Precamp.
-Within 60 days prior to the start of camp, the camp director, program director (for long-term camps and day camps) and professional advisor shall access the BSA Incident Report page, download a copy of the current Incident Information Reporting Tool, Youth Protection/ Membership Infraction Information Reporting Tool, and Near Miss Incident Information Reporting Tool and review the balance of the webpage.
+Within 60 days prior to the start of camp, the camp director, program director (for long-term camps and day camps), and professional advisor shall access the Scouting America Incident Report page, download a copy of the current Incident Information Reporting Tool, Youth Protection/Membership Infraction Information Reporting Tool, and Near Miss Incident Information Reporting Tool and review the balance of the webpage.
 The individuals shall sign a certification statement that this review was completed and keep a copy of each tool available.
 The certification statement shall be provided to the assessment team. - B. Camp.
-At camp, the camp director shall ensure that all required reports are filed within the times set forth on the BSA Incident Report page.
-The camp director shall notify the professional advisor of all incidents requiring reporting, including those requiring notice to the National Crisis Communication Support team (PR@scouting.org), occupational injury reporting, and U.S. Coast Guard reporting.
-If the professional advisor or Scout executive cannot be reached within the required times, the camp director shall make any required reports. - C. Camp Attendance Reports.
+At camp, the camp director, or chair for a short-term camp, shall ensure that all required reports are filed within the times set forth on the Scouting America Incident Report page.
+The camp director or short-term camp chair shall notify the professional advisor of all incidents requiring reporting, including those requiring notice to the National Crisis Communication Support team (PR@scouting.org), occupational injury reporting, and U.S. Coast Guard reporting.
+If the professional advisor or Scout executive cannot be reached within the required times, the camp director or short-term camp chair shall make any required reports. - C. Camp Attendance Reports.
 National Outdoor Programs will email a link to each council for filing attendance reports.
 The report shall be filed within the time specified in the Outdoor Programs email or an extension sought from NCAP@scouting.org